stefaan-coussement/Tab/doc/project.md

 1. Pipelines

-    1. :ok: use a fluid API wherever it makes sense (a Deferred object is not chainable).
+    1. use a fluent API wherever it makes sense (a Deferred object is not chainable).

-    2. :ok: provide the means to asynchronously process notifications by pushing them into a pipeline of processing tabs.
+    2. provide the means to asynchronously process notifications by pushing them into a pipeline of processing tabs.

     3. provide the means to encapsulate a pipeline of tabs in a function that then can be used as a module to compose longer pipelines.